marieeliselat/Tyro/README.md

 ## Project Summary

-[Tyro](https://www.ai4goodlab.com/news/project-reports/2022/10/13/tyro-2022-montreal-accelerator-award-winner) is an innovative web application developed by a team at the AI4Good Lab.
-It's designed to help individuals track and predict their hormone levels, particularly catering to those with thyroid conditions.
-The project emerged as the 2022 Montreal Accelerator Award winner, distinguishing itself for its predictive capabilities and user-focused approach to health tracking
+At [Tyro](https://www.ai4goodlab.com/news/project-reports/2022/10/13/tyro-2022-montreal-accelerator-award-winner), we developed an innovative web application as part of the AI4Good Lab program.
+Our aim is to help individuals track and predict their hormone levels, with a special focus on those managing thyroid conditions.
+Our project won the 2022 Montreal Accelerator Award, recognized for its predictive capabilities and user-centric approach to health tracking.

 ## Technologies Used